Pumgranarchive/plugin/README.md

 $ npm start                     # or : env UV_THREADPOOL_SIZE=100 node server.js
 ```

-This will start a lightweight development server with webpack.
+This will start a lightweight development server with webpack : **http://localhost:3000**.